bburns/neomem-web/README.md

 - bootstrap - start simple - table view only, then document and outline
 - set up paid hosting plans - store data in the cloud to access from any location with secure backup
-- set up plugin marketplace for views and data sources - free/paid plugins
+- set up plugin marketplace for viewsm datasources, domains - free/paid plugins
-- setup github sponsor account, paypal, patreon etc
+- setup github sponsor account, paypal, patreon, etc

 ## Marketing